-Discover what it's like to move to Norway to study at university, from finding somewhere to live to learning the language.
+Discover what it's like to move to Norway and study at university.
+From finding a place to live to learning Norwegian.

 Tucked away in arctic Norway, sits the coastal town of Bodø.
-In the summer months the town gets almost constant daylight; however, in the winter it is the opposite and gets next to no daylight.
-Bodø has a population of just 52,000 and living there, dealing with such extremes can be a challenge.
+In the summer months, the town gets almost constant daylight; in the winter, the opposite is the case and the sun rarely breaks above the horizon.
+Bodø has a population of just 52,000, and living there, dealing with such extremes, can be a challenge even for the locals.

-In August 2017, @geogirl123 got accepted onto a Science in Business master’s degree at Nord University in Bodø, so she packed her bags and moved to Norway from her native Georgia (the country, not the American state) full of excitement and hope.
+In August 2017, Nia Chunashvili got accepted onto a Science in Business master’s degree at Nord University in Bodø.
+She packed her bags and moved to Norway from her native Georgia (the country, not the American state) full of excitement and hope.

 Read more: Bodø: New City, New Airport

-She has, in large, found it to be a positive experience, but it hasn’t been without difficulties.
+Nia has, in large, found it to be a positive experience, but it hasn’t been without its difficulties.
 I caught up with her recently and asked her about her experiences of living in Norway's frozen north.
-She told me about her studies, job hunting and her Norwegian language lessons.
+She told me about her studies, the dreaded job hunt and her Norwegian language lessons.
 Here is what she had to say.

 Why did you choose to study in Norway?